NotTwist/Steam-MLOps/README.md

 ```

 This will ensure all necessary libraries are installed in your environment.
 Python version is 3.9

-> [!NOTE]
+> **Note:** To make sure the dashboard is working, you will need a Chromium-based browser installed on your system.
-> To make sure that dashboard is working you will need a chromium-based browser installed on your system.
-Install it using the command
+> Install it using the command:
 > ```bash
 > playwright install chromium
 > ```